fredrik-bakke/agda-unimath/CONTRIBUTING.md

 # Contributing to the library

+> I don't currently accept contributions, but feel free to contact me via my
+> academic contact details or on Discord.

 We employ several tools to maintain our library.
 This guide will walk you through their usage and help ensure your contributions meet our standards.